Final report for FW21-378

 Although there have been many past attempts to grow table grapes in Hawaii, locally grown grapes are not commonly available for sale, nor are plants or the grower information necessary for growing grapes in the subtropics.
 There is great potential to find varieties that can be successfully grown by market growers and home producers adding a new nutritional food for Hawaii’s people, creating new growing information and a repository for grape scions, and developing an import substitution that will help diversify Hawaii’s agricultural base.

-Question: Can this project find the right grape varieties that will successfully grow and thrive in the subtropics consistently producing delicious table grapes using organic practices?
+Question: Can this project find the right grape varieties that will successfully grow and thrive using sustainable organic methods and consistently produce delicious grapes in the subtropics?

 Using a unique research model, that includes extensive investigation into the work of T.V.
 Munson, Joseph L. Fennel, Lon Rombough, and Francisco Wallington-Linares, the project will choose 35 varieties available on the USDA GRIN Grape Repository at UC Davis that were successfully bred in semi-tropical and subtropical regions, have wild grape genetics in their parent lines and have proven potential in Southern Texas, Florida, Puerto Rico and the Caribbean.
 Using that information, and building upon the work of Ken Love and “Grapes for Tropical Hawaii,” this project will vet these varieties at Kawanui Farm in Kona, Hawaii.

-Only Educational Objective Three has been modified.
-There are
+Only Educational Objective Three has been modified and approved.

 Project site: Kawanui Farm is located at the 1,450 foot elevation on the western side of the Hualalai Volcano in the Kona District of Hawaii Island.
 The soil composition is rich basalt volcanic ash and the average rainfall is 42 inches but we have measured a low of 23 inches in 2003 and high of 123 inches in 2004.
 2020 is looking like rainfall totals will be more than 100 inches.
 The farm faces southwest and the land is gently sloping.
 The vineyards use the modified Geneva Curtain style of grape trellis that has been sustainably built using old growth redwood from recycled water tanks.
 To my knowledge we are the first modern age people to live on this land, so the soils have always been used organically.

 Objective Four: Observe and record the effects of climate change on the grape varieties chosen for the vineyards.
 Research findings year 1: There had been 3 years of constant rain (90+") during 2019, 2020, and 2021 in an area that "traditionally" has a 6 month wet 6 month dry season.
 Also, the temperature was well below normal, days and nights quite cool, and days cloudy.
 The grapes all still grew, but some of the varieties died, the Chinese Beetles decimated others, and so this 3 year period was an extreme vetting process.
 Of the 56 varieties 14 remain healthy and promising after 6 years.
-The weather has returned to it's normal wet/dry cycle in late 2021.
+The weather has returned to its normal wet/dry cycle in late 2021.
 The winter nights have been cool down to 56 degrees.
 Soils in Kona are very porous with good drainage, but the 3 years of rain depleted minerals even with a layer of mulch on the surface of the soil the soil has become a bit harder.
 Because our volcanic ash soils have been organically managed for 24 years, Gerry knows they will come back from any loss of nutrients in 2019-2021.
 We continue to apply additional farm grown compost, but it's important not to provide too much nutrition, as we don't the plants to be all leaf and vine.
 Grapes are grown traditionally in drier hotter areas, and so many of them are right at home.
 With these changes in climate we had poor fruit production last summer, and the grapes that did fruit had diminished taste.
 Even with subtropical parent lines, many grape varieties cannot grow and produce well with constant rainfall, but luckily, there are very few areas of Hawai'i that have a 12 month rainy season.
 Part of the vetting process, in today's climatic rollercoaster, will be to observe and find varieties that will weather these extremes and thrive.
+Research Findings year 2: The weather and climate in the Central Pacific is changing.
+As described above 2019-2021, rainfall increased from a normal 40" a year to almost 100" per year, with rainfall coming from a new direction, the Southwest.
+Warm moist air moved northward from the equator toward the Hawaiian Islands driven by new wind patterns that we have not see in the last 50 years.
+Grapes usually like dry and warm or hot weather, not wet and cloudy.
+However, the unusual weather helped us vet varieties that could be tough and hardy in extremes which may become the norm.
+Other observations include increased invasive species that have decimated our avocado trees, Kona Coffee crop, and other trees and crops.
+There are no grapes being grown on Hawaii Island so there are no grape diseases here yet, and the only pest has been the Chinese Beetle.
+We discovered that varieties with subtropical wild genetics (white felting on the back of the leaf) are a deterrent to the beetle.
+In the Autumn when grape leaves would naturally fall in temperate climates, the Chinese Beetles come out helping us bring the grapes into dormancy.
+In 2022-23, our wet/dry season has been somewhat more normal with more sunny days and dryness that the grapes prefer.

 - - Technical Advisor